AQA A Level Philosophy Level 3

 What is expected of me?

-To enroll on this course, you’ll need a minimum of 5 GCSEs, Grade C or above, to include Grade B in English and one other Humanities subject such as History or Religious Studies.
+To enroll on this course, you’ll need a minimum of 5 GCSEs, Grade C or above, to include Grade B in English and Mathematics as well one other Humanities subject such as History or Religious Studies.

 Full commitment to attendance is required, as is respect for others, enthusiasm for the subject and self-motivation.
 You’ll be continually assessed and there’s an expectation that you’ll continue your studies and wider reading during your own time.